 For businesses owners, they share all the same benefits, and they can embed Google Maps at the heart of their marketing strategy.
 Google Maps is a powerful marketing tool.
 A strong presence on the app gives your business a transparent and authoritative image.

-For businesses with an appealing physical space, a virtual tour on Google Maps would skyrocket the number of your visitors.
-Virtual tours and 360 photos make Google users trust you and fall in love with your location before they even visit it.
+For businesses with an appealing physical space, a virtual tour on Google Maps could skyrocket the number of your visitors.
+Virtual tours and 360 photos make Google users trust you and your location before they even visit.